 The best part about using arm sleeves with UPF protection is that there's no need to apply and reapply SPF sunscreen to the covered skin.

 Our Farming Sleeves are the perfect combination of fashion and functionality.
-They cover all the way from the bicep to the knuckles, offering optimal protection.
+They cover all the way from your deltoids to your knuckles, offering optimal protection.
 Not to mention they come in so many styles and color choices.

 By understanding your skin type, taking the right precautions, and using the right products, you can protect and nourish your skin while still enjoying your gardening hobby.
 So go ahead and get out there and get your hands dirty, just make sure you take the proper precautions to keep your skin safe and healthy.